Personal Documents that have kept these efforts going:

-2. Ohio State University Education Library, Chicago Public School textbook repository, Contra Costa County Office of Education (Pleasant Hill, California, US) and to the many developers of OER materials that maintained an open door (open access) walk in policy to their materials.
+2. University at Buffalo--SUNY, Ohio State University Education Library, Chicago Public School textbook repository, Contra Costa County Office of Education (Pleasant Hill, California, US) and to the many developers of OER materials that maintained an open door (open access) walk in policy to their materials.

 3. To the developers of HTML and the World Wide Web (and a government) that allows a single person to launch projects like this with minimal costs and bureaucratic interference.

 4. To American taxpayers who funded education programs that allowed even people in their mid sixties like me to learn new skills like writing HTML programs.
 Special thanks goes to Robin Wood, the teacher who went beyond course objectives and allowed me during class time to start developing some of the screens that would become this website .

 5. And to users and supporters who have given a life to this website.

 What should educators expect from online information sources?

 While I have been involved in mathematics for many years, I also have an extensive background in manufacturing,

 banking and retail industries.
 It is interesting that if these industries had the information technologies